ci-group/revolve/pycelery/readme.txt

+# HOW TO USE CELERY
-Celery is a task distribution manager.
-We can start it from this folder, however most of the times it would be better to start it from the revolve folder.
+#### Celery is a task distribution manager.
+We can start it from this folder, however most
+of the times it would be better to start it from the revolve folder.

 In Revolve/

 We can start revolve using celery when you use the next line.

-./revolve.py --manager pycelery/manager.py --n-cores 8 --world worlds/celeryplane.world
+*./revolve.py --manager pycelery/manager.py --n-cores 8 --world worlds/celeryplane.world*

 it will start the manager, which uses the class CeleryController to control and start celery.
 The manager can shutdown, reset, evaluate robots through this CeleryController.
 It is used as a simulator_queue class.